Wisdom Teeth Removal in Diamond Bar, CA

 To provide you with a better understanding of wisdom teeth, we have provided the following multimedia presentation.
 Many common questions pertaining to wisdom teeth are discussed.

-With an oral examination and x-rays of the mouth, Dr. Doshi, Dr. Sheabar, Dr. Chan, Dr. Hamedi and Dr. Adams can evaluate the position of the wisdom teeth and predict if there are present or future potential problems.
+With an oral examination and x-rays of the mouth, Dr. Doshi, Dr. Sheabar and Dr. Hamedi can evaluate the position of the wisdom teeth and predict if there are present or future potential problems.